Next week our CHEF Kids programs will begin a 6-week unit focused

 Sliced or chopped peppers: Adds a pop of

 Sliced or chopped summer squash or zucchini: cooks

 quickly, if the seeds are too large, simply remove them before cooking!

 Asparagus: one of our favorite veggies to roast

 your life!
 (Maybe, no scientific data available on this).

-Sriracha & hot sauce: adds a little zip
+Sriracha/hot sauce: adds a little zip without complicating things!

 This summer we had some new faces helping in the kitchen!
 We hosted four amazing interns through CAYIP.
 Meet Anastasia, Caroline, Destynee and Kieairra!
 The Community Attention Youth Internship Program, or CAYIP, is a six-week summer internship program for youth ages 14 to 21 in both Charlottesville and Albemarle County.
 Through CAYIP, interns learn practical workplace readiness skills through hands-on learning in a variety of career paths, such as government services, culinary arts, child care, elderly care, landscaping, cosmetology, and customer service.
 They also identify their strengths and connect to other positive adult mentors in the community.
 Interns complete approximately 20 hours of work per week.